jwworth/jakeworth/README.md

 > I've been writing code for a few years now, and am proud to be launching my
 > own developer's blog.
 >
-> The developer’s blog is a time-honored tradition in the world of software,
+> The developer's blog is a time-honored tradition in the world of software,
 > and I am indebted to the many great programmers whose blogs I read.
 Our
 > community is incredible at sharing information.
 My goal with this blog is to
 > provide something of similar value, while building a record of the solutions